mwganson/EasyReflector/README.md

 version of the macro used to create this EasyReflector object

 ## ChangeLog
+### 0.2023.09.04d
+Now can use any image file in the easy_reflections folder, not just .jpg files Try to improve download speed using concurrent downloading Display wait cursor during file download
 ### 0.2023.09.04b -- added view provider and icons
 Now can accept drag and drop
 Untextures its LinkedObjects upon deletion